imagej/imagej.github.io/pages/BigDataViewer.md

 SPIM sequence one usually has multiple angles and possibly fused and deconvoled data on top.

+Select {% include bc content="Settings | Visibility & Grouping" %} from
-Select  from the BigDataViewer menu to bring up a dialog to control source visibility.
+the BigDataViewer menu to bring up a dialog to control source visibility.
 You can also bring up this dialog by the shortcut .

 ![bdv-visibility.png](bdv-visibility.png "bdv-visibility.png")